akash-panthri/testomonial_box_switch/README.md

-This is an Ui for testomonial box.
+This is UI for testomonial box.